GiorgiBeriashvili/lovecraft-library/README.md

 ## Design

 As mentioned above, the application has 4 theme modes: Light, Dark, Battery Saver, System Default (if user's system default theme is dark, then the application's theme is automatically id dark).
-You can take a look at these [screenshots](https://github.com/GiorgiBeriashvili/lovecraft-library/tree/master/screenshots).
+You can take a look at these [screenshots](https://github.com/GiorgiBeriashvili/lovecraft-library/tree/master/screenshots) to see more design features (dark/light splash screens, zoom in/zoom out/save/delete icons, navigation drawer from right side, etc.).

 ## Technical Details